 To take advantage of this feature, PowerBuilder users can script the DBNotification event of the Transaction object.
-For more information, see the description of the DBNotification event and the HANotification database parameter in the online Help.
+For more information, see the description of the DBNotification event and the HANotification database parameter in Section 9.21, "DBNotification" in PowerScript Reference and Section 1.1.64, "HANotification" in Connection Reference.